nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 ### Execute Commands in Containers

 Use `kubectl exec` to execute a command on a container from the inside or to explore the container's environment.
-Keep in mind that this command expects additional inputs, such as the pod name, container info, and other flags.
+This command expects additional inputs, such as the pod name, container info, and other flags.
 See [kubectyl exec](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_exec/) for more info.
-For this example, we'll use
+For this example, we'll use -it and -- bin/bash, which will <!--add in at computer-->

 ```shell
 kubectl exec -it my-app-59854d5646-lmtgx -- /bin/bash